 This independent division of Patient Advocate Foundation provides small grants to patients who meet financial and medical criteria.
 Grants are provided on first-come first served basis and are distributed until funds are depleted.
 Qualifications and processes for each fund may differ based on fund requirements.
 Patients who are interested in applying for financial assistance should start by calling this division toll free at (855) 824-7941.
 The small grant programs under the Financial Aid Fund division are not part of PAF’s Co-Pay Relief assistance program and operate independently from other case management services.

-Supporting patients with a prostate cancer or castrate resistant prostate cancer diagnosis, this financial fund grants $1,000 per year to cover patient’s co-payment associated with prescribed radiation therapy during treatment.
-Each patient must meet income guidelines and provide treatment documentation in order to finalize the application.
+Supporting patients currently receiving IV-infused treatment for metastatic melanoma or metastatic lung cancer, this financial fund grants $300 per year to cover transportation-related expenses connected to treatment appointments.
+Each patient must meet income guidelines and provide current treatment documentation in order to finalize the application.
 Please note that this is a patient-based initiative with limited funding, where patients must apply on their own behalf over the phone.
 Bulk applications or applications from providers will not be accepted.

-PAF works in conjunction with many nonprofit and corporate partners, including but not limited to, American Cancer Society, Susan G. Komen, and Cancer Treatment Centers of America to meet the needs of patients across the United States.
+PAF works in conjunction with many nonprofit and corporate partners, including but not limited to, American Cancer Society, LIVESTRONG, and Cancer Treatment Centers of America to meet the needs of patients across the United States.